 A. Barron Breland, DM

-A. Barron Breland has emerged as a conductor set apart from others by his eclectic skills, equipped to perform music from masterworks of the Baroque and Classic eras to great contemporary works of art, including repertoire in various popular styles.
-Recent choral performances conducted include the Duruflé, Brahms, and Mozart Requiems, Haydn's Lord Nelson Mass, and Bach's Cantata 140 at Creighton University; Handel's Alexander's Feast, Honegger's King David, Brahms's Neue Liebeslieder Walzer, and Vivaldi's Magnificat at the Indiana University Jacobs School of Music; Einhorn's Voices of Light with the Bach Chorale Singers of Lafayette, Indiana; and the preparations of opera choruses for the IU Opera Theaters's productions of Bizet's Carmen, Rossini's Il Turco in Italia, and Gilbert & Sullivan's Mikado and HMS Pinafore.
-Critics have praised the warmth and communicative power of his performances and choruses.
+With degrees in Music Theory and Choral Conducting from the University of Georgia and the Indiana University Jacobs School of Music, A. Barron Breland has a diverse background in many different fields of music, and he has emerged as a conductor set apart from others by his eclectic skills, equipped to perform music from masterworks of the Baroque and Classic eras to great contemporary works of art, including repertoire in various popular styles.
+Recent choral performances conducted include Considering Matthew Shepard, the Mozart C-minor Mass, Mozart Requiem, and Beethoven Mass in C. Critics have praised the warmth and communicative power of his performances and choruses.

 Breland is in demand throughout the Midwest as a conductor, chorusmaster, clinician, and adjudicator, and he has prepared choruses for Grammy and Tony-winning artists such as Laura Benanti, John Mellencamp, Brian d’Arcy James, and conductors Dale Warland and Ted Sperling.
 Breland has also served as Chorusmaster and prepared numerous works for the Omaha Symphony, including Beethoven’s 9th Symphony, Carmina Burana, Elijah, Messiah, and many others.